 The voice over IP (VoIP) marketplace is richer than ever before and most providers have also rolled out video capabilities to complement their audio offerings.

-While you may be tempted to run all your team meetings over a free platform such as Zoom, investing in a premium solution from one of the best VoIP providers that offers video conferencing is likely to give you access to additional functionalities like background noise filtering and active participant auto-focus.
+While you may be tempted to run all your team meetings over a free platform such as Zoom, investing in a premium solution from one of the best VoIP providers with, video conferencing provider is likely to give you access to additional functionalities like background noise filtering and active participant auto-focus.

 Below we’ll cover why you should invest in a video conferencing solution to help your team work remotely during this difficult time.
 We’ll recommend our top three choices too.

-Why Videoconferencing Is Essential When Working From Home
+Why Videoconferencing Is Essential During the Covid Crisis

 For many workers, this is their first time operating as a fully distributed, work-from-home team.
 While working from home brings with it many benefits it can also take some getting used to.